-Eric Klein is currently

-President of Klein

-Advisory Services Inc.,

-a firm that focuses

-on business strategy,

-complex mergers,

-acquisitions, divestitures,

-and financings for

-mid-sized Canadian
+Eric Klein is currently President of Klein Advisory Services Inc., a firm that focuses on business strategy, complex mergers, acquisitions, divestitures, and financings for midsized Canadian corporations.

-corporations.
-With more than 30 years of experience, Eric focuses on providing resultsdriven corporate finance advisory services for midmarket Canadian companies.
+With more than 30 years of experience, Eric focuses on providing results-driven corporate finance advisory services for midmarket Canadian companies.
 Recently, Eric was a senior executive with a Canadian public financial institution.
 Before that, he was the founder and Managing Director of the Corporate Finance, Valuations, and Transaction practice of Farber Financial Group.

 Eric graduated from McGill University with a B.Comm and a Graduate Diploma in Public Accounting.
 He holds designations as a Chartered Public Accountant and a Chartered Business Valuator and is a member of the Institute of Corporate Directors.
-He has been and/or is currently a board director for the following entities: 79North Inc. (May 2022 to Present), INV Metals Inc. (January 2008 to July 2021), Ramm Pharmaceutical (October 2019 to Present), Braingrid Ltd. (December 2018 to April 2020), Dundee Corporation (May 2016 to January 2018), 12 Exploration Inc. (March 2019 to June 2020), Northquest Ltd. (December 2009 to June 2016), CryptoGlobal Corp.
-(January 2018 to July 2018), Liberty Silver Corporation (December 2013 to October 2016), Bonanza Blue Corp (June 2011 to December 2016), and FMX Ventures Inc. (May 2009 to December 2016).

-Willie Handler

-Independent Director,

-Chair of the Compensation Committee

-Willie Handler has 28 years of experience in the insurance sector, with 20 years working on insurance regulatory policy with the Financial Services Commission of Ontario and eight years of experience operating his own consulting business.
+Willie Handler Independent Director, Chair of the Compensation Committee experience operating his own consulting business.
 Willie has provided strategic advice to a wide range of clients dealing with an evolving regulatory environment.
 Willie holds a Bachelor of Science from the University of Toronto, a Master's degree in Health Administration from the Fox School of Business at Temple University, and a Master's degree in Public Administration from the Schulich School of Business at York University.